Simple Everyday Recipes

 This is forever my favorite recipe for easy red velvet chocolate chip cookies.
 It's been in the works for some time, after 2 trial batches and a 2 re-test batches, it's perfection.
 Those who have tried this recipe love it, so let's roll up our sleeves and get baking!

-The Best Red Velvet Chocolate Chip Cookies Are
+Why You'll Love These Red Velvet Chocolate Chip Cookies

-• Soft-baked in the center with chewy edges
+• Soft-baked in the center with perfectly chewy edges

-• Perfect for Valentine's Day, Galentine's Day, Christmas, or anytime you want red velvet cookies
+• Wonderful for Valentine's Day (or Galentine’s Day), Christmas, or anytime you want festive red cookies

 • Butter: This recipe calls for slightly more butter, ¾ cup (1.5 sticks) at room temperature to give the extra buttery flavor.
 I always bake with unsalted butter, if you're using salted, omit the salt provided in the recipe.

-• Brown Sugar: I like to use more brown sugar than granulated sugar because brown sugar has more flavor from the molasses and more moisture than granulated sugar.
-This ensures a softer cookie.
+• Brown Sugar: I like to use more brown sugar than granulated sugar because it not only has more flavor from the molasses, it also has more moisture which ensures a softer cookie.
+You'll see it with many of my cookie recipes.

 • Granulated Sugar: Helps add to the sweetness and structure of the cookie.

 • Eggs: You need 1 egg and 1 egg yolk for this recipe.
-The egg helps provide structure and the egg yolk gives the cookie a chewier texture.
+The egg helps provide structure and the egg yolk gives the cookie a chewier texture just like these brown butter pecan cookies.

-• Milk: Just a small amount to loosen up the cookie dough and add a slight tang.
+• Milk: Just a small amount to loosen up the cookie dough slightly.
 You can also use buttermilk.

 • Flour: The all-purpose flour is the base of these cookies, not as much as non-chocolate cookie recipes since the cocoa powder also helps to provide structure.